mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Binomial distribution?

-A Binomial distribution can be thought of as simply the probability of success or failure outcome in an experiment or a survery that is repeated multiple times.
+A Binomial distribution can be thought of as simply the probability of success or failure outcome in an experiment or a survey that is repeated multiple times.
 The Binomial distribution is a type of distribution that has two possible outcomes (the prefix 'bi' means two or twice).
 For example, a coin toss has only two possible outcomes: heads or tails.

 Note that, each trial is independent.
 In other words, none of the trials (experiments) have an effect on the probability of the next trials.